 The Relational Safety Framework: The Root of Trauma and Connection

-Stephanie Underwood, RSW
+- Stephanie Underwood, RSW

-• 4 min read
+- 4 min read

 Written by: Stephanie Underwood, RSW

-The Persistent Pattern
+The Persistent Pattern of Relational Trauma

 Have you ever understood your trauma intellectually but still found yourself repeating the same patterns?
-Maybe you’ve done the therapy.
-Read the books.
+Maybe you’ve done the therapy, read the books, and learned the language of attachment, regulation, and triggers.
+And yet, something still feels fragmented.

 Over the past few decades, trauma research and therapy have evolved enormously.
 As of 2026, we have access to more models and methods than ever before: EMDR, Somatic Therapy, Internal Family Systems, Emotion-Focused Therapy, and many others.
-Each offers valuable insight into how trauma shapes emotion and behaviour.
+Each offers valuable insight into how trauma shapes emotion and behavior.

 Clinicians struggle to integrate disparate approaches.
 Clients sense that something essential is missing.